 1976 - We lost our Brother Police Officer Jimmy Dale Halcomb

-1976 - On April 5th 1976 the 5th.
+1976 - 5 April 1976 - the 5th.
 Issue badge came along and is the Badge currently worn by Baltimore Police Officers to this day.
 With exception to the 2nd Issue badge the word Baltimore did not appear on any other official Police badge.
 The 5th Issue badge is similar to the 4th Issue "Supervisor's" badge with a new center seal that is the same as worn on the large shoulder patch.
 (The badge change came in May of 1976, Jimmy Halcomb was killed on April 16th 1976 at Lombard and Carey St. - Jimmy was the last officer to have been killed in the line of duty while wearing the old Issue #4 badge.)

 1978 - We lost our Brother Police Officer Edgar J. Rumpf

 1978 - We lost our Brother Sergeant Robert John Barlow